babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 This IBC packet is used to send the staking and unstaking requests from the Babylon BTC staking module to the BSN side.
-It contains the necessary information about the amount of $BTC to be staked or unstaked, as well as the address of the delegator, the involved transactions on the Bitcoin network, their validation information, etc.
+It contains the necessary information about the amount of BTC to be staked or unstaked, as well as the address of the delegator, the involved transactions on the Bitcoin network, their validation information, etc.
 It also sends information about finality providers entering the BSN network, and